Shipping / Returns

 Will it flake off?

 No. With gold-filled jewelry, the process involves mechanically bonding the gold to the core through extreme pressure and heat.
-It results in a resilient exterior that’s not prone to flaking or cracking.
+It results in a resilient exterior that is not prone to flaking or cracking.
 Flaking is more common with certain types of gold plating.

 Does it rust?

 Nope.
-Rust isn't possible with the metals present in gold-filled material.
+Rust is not possible with the metals present in gold-filled material.

 Caring for gold-filled jewelry